5/8/2025

 President

 Yeah, let me just talk quickly about AI.
 And I think the question really is around AI shopping.
-The first thing is, I just want to say this, because I don't think I get a chance to do this very often.
-I think Shopify is widely recognized as one of the best companies globally for fostering like very long term, very beneficial partnerships.
-You've seen that obviously, with what we do with payments, or some of the stuff we're doing with buy now pay later or cross border.
-So you can, you know, one of the things we think about is that wherever commerce is taking place, Shopify will be there.
-And obviously, one of the things we are seeing is that, you know, that more and more searches are starting on places beyond just, you know, some of just a search engine.
-That's a huge opportunity, whereby more consumers are going to be searching for great products.
-And for us to qualify and then re-qualify to be the core retail operating system for the millions of stores that use us, and many millions more in the future, we have to make sure they show up everywhere where commerce is happening.
-So obviously, we've talked about some of the partnerships in the past, you've seen we've done with perplexity and open AI, we will continue doing that.
-We're not going to front run our product roadmap when it comes to when it comes to anything, frankly, but we do think though that AI shopping in particular is a huge opportunity.
-And you can expect that Shopify will be wherever consumers are looking to find incredible products.
+The first thing is, I just kind of want to say this because I don't think I get a chance to do this very often.
+I think Shopify is widely recognized as one of the best companies globally for fostering very long-term, very beneficial partnerships.
+You've seen that, obviously, with what we do with payments or some of the stuff we're doing with Buy Now, Pay Later or Cross Border.
+One of the things we think about is that wherever commerce is taking place, Shopify will be there.
+Obviously, one of the things we are seeing is that more and more searches are starting on places beyond just a search engine.
+That's a huge opportunity whereby more consumers are going to be searching for great products. for us to qualify and then re-qualify to be the core retail operating system for the millions of stores that use us and many millions of more in the future we have to make sure they show up everywhere where commerce is happening so obviously we've talked about some of the partnerships in the past you've seen we've done with perplexity and open ai we will continue doing that we're not going to front run our our product roadmap when it comes to uh when it comes to anything uh frankly but we do think though that ai shopping in particular is a huge opportunity and you can expect that shopify will be wherever consumers are looking to find incredible products thanks for your question our next question will come from keith weiss and morgan stanley

 speaker